CodeMovie/code-movie-runtime/README.md

 ### getter/setter `keyframes` (Array\<number\>)

 Reflects the HTML attribute `keyframes`.
 Setting this property to anything but an array is equal to setting the property to an empty array.
+Non-numeric array contents is coerced to positive integers if possible and discarded otherwise.

 ### methods `next()` and `prev()`